pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Same applies to application interaction.
 Make a driver.

 Keep state in acceptance tests to a minimum. do not dump state to init a series of tests.
-INstead use the application to get to the state you want.
+Instead use the application to get to the state you want.

 Tests must be atomic, i.e. they leave no traces of ever being run.
 This is why they can run in parallell == faster.